jdeath/Hubspace-Homeassistant/README.md

-Only supports on/off right now.
+Only supports on/off right now except for the PIR switch, which supports brightness.
 I would like to update to cloud push, but right now it updates state every minute.
 Login may not be robust.
 May need to reset login/restart homeassistant if it hangs.
 Will add better logic later

 ### Installation